Clive Betts: Parliamentary career

 Betts was elected to Parliament at the 1992 general election as MP for Sheffield Attercliffe with 57.5% of the vote and a majority of 15,480.

 At the 1997 general election, Betts was re-elected as MP for Sheffield Attercliffe with an increased vote share of 65.3% and an increased majority of 21,818.

 He was again re-elected at the 2001 general election, with an increased vote share of 67.8% and a decreased majority of 18,844.

 Betts was again re-elected at the 2005 general election, with a decreased vote share of 60.1% and a decreased majority of 15,967.
 In 2007 he served as the chair of the All Party Urban Development Group, an All-party parliamentary group.

+In 2009, he was one of 95 MPs who founded Labour Friends of Palestine and the Middle East.

 Prior to the 2010 general election, Betts' constituency of Sheffield Attercliffe was abolished, and replaced with Sheffield South East.
 At the election, Betts was elected to Parliament as MP for Sheffield South East with 48.7% of the vote and a majority of 10,505.

 Since 10 June 2010, he has been chairman of the Communities and Local Government Committee and, on 19 June 2015, was returned unopposed as its chairman.

 At the 2015 general election, Betts was re-elected as MP for Sheffield South East with an increased vote share of 51.4% and an increased majority of 12,311.

 Betts backed remain in the 2016 Brexit referendum.